-The initiative was gallery based and run by trained volunteers.
-In January 2016 the programme was started and the museum had its first group of 12 participants begin a six week programme.
-A responsive and welcoming space was provided for people with dementia to participate in facilitated discussions about exhibited artworks/artefacts so that they could become active participants in the life of the museum.
+The in-house Conversation Programme, is gallery based and run by trained volunteers.
+The focus is on participants’ abilities- in order to create an accepting and engaging environment in which dementia is a non-issue.
+A responsive and welcoming space is provided for people with dementia to participate in facilitated discussions about exhibited artworks/artefacts so that they can become active participants in the life of the museum.
+Our objects are:

 * To trigger imaginative responses, humorous reactions and personal anecdote reminiscences, from people living with dementia and their families and carers.